-For too long, we were stuck with heavy machines that could actually function properly, or dinky lightweight models that were underpowered.
+For too long, we were stuck with heavy machines that could actually function properly or dinky lightweight models that were underpowered.

-Now, there are countless exceptionally portable laptops on the market which also boast impressive specs to make sure that they can crunch through whatever tasks you need them to (even, in the odd case, a little gaming).
+Now, there are countless exceptionally portable laptops on the market that also boast impressive specs to make sure that they can crunch through whatever tasks you need them to (even, in the odd case, a little gaming).

 The best ultraportable laptops to buy today

 The HP Spectre 13 x360 is one of the best slim and light laptops HP has ever made.

 The attention to detail in the design goes far further than all the sharp angles and machined aluminium.

 The 4K OLED display looks fantastic, while there's around eight hours of battery life for all-day work.

 It comes with a 10th generation low voltage Intel processor, similar to other high-end laptops here.
 It's the Intel Core i7-1065G7 and is teamed with a hefty 16GB RAM and fast 1TB SSD.
 Highly recommended.